damiendevienne/phylter/README.md

 **Phylter** is written in R language.

 ## Installation
-To install the development version of **phylter**:
+**Phylter** is not yet on CRAN.
+To install the development version:
 1.Install the release version of devtools from CRAN with `install.packages("devtools")`.
-2. Launch R and type
+2. Launch R and type:
 ```R
 library(devtools)
 install_github("damiendevienne/phylter")